-When the Town signboards have already been reserved, town-wide civic and nonprofit organizations may request in writing permission from the Board of Selectmen to display sandwich board signs adjacent to the Town signboards.
-Sandwich-board signs must be smaller than the Town signs.
-They must be placed so as not to obscure the Town signs and secured in such a way that they are not displaced by wind.
-They may be displayed for a period of one week and must be removed promptly after the advertised event.
+When the Town's four signboards have already been reserved, town-wide civic and nonprofit organizations may request, in writing, permission from the Board of Selectmen to display sandwich/A-frame signs adjacent to the Town signboards.
+To be clear, any organization seeking to place a sandwich board must first confirm that all of the four town signboards are not available.
+The sandwich board signs must be placed so as not to obscure the Town signboards and secured in such a way that they are not displaced by wind.
+(Note: at the intersection of Old Connecticut Path and Routes 126 and 27 the signs may be placed on the land between Routes 126 and 27 heading south.)